 The following are my favorite brands of digital pianos, ranked from #1-#5.
-These rankings are based of my own personal experiences with the digital piano lineup and the popularity of the brands, but obviously every single digital piano is different and every pianist is also different.
+These rankings are based on my own personal experiences with the digital piano lineup and the popularity of the brands, but obviously, every single digital piano is different and every pianist is also different.
 Give these a look, and see if you find yourself agreeing with me.

 Remember, I have picked my favorite brands so I think highly of these companies.
 You may not agree with me and might find yourself liking a brand I don’t like as much as you do.
 The main things that I hold highly are the keys, the sample sounds and the speakers.